Digital Video Articles, Tutorials, Guides & Q & A

 The groundwork was laid, but IPTV didn’t take off until the early 2000s.
 This was after broadband Internet became available to the masses.

-IPTV then was seen as a serious contender to traditional cable and satellite television services.
+IPTV was then seen as a serious contender to traditional cable and satellite television services.

 Early IPTV Attempts